KonstantinTogoi/aiookru/docs/source/rest_api.rst

 ------------------

 For executing API requests call an instance of :code:`APIMethod` class.
-You can get it as an attribute of :code:`API` class instance or other :code:`APIMethod` class instance.
+You can get it as an attribute of :code:`API` class instance or as an attribute of other :code:`APIMethod` class instance.

 .. code-block:: python